pavel-demin/red-pitaya-notes/development-machine.md

   - Select "Storage" and select "Empty" below the "IDE Controller"

-  - Click the small CD/DVD icon next to the "CD/DVD Drive" drop-down list and select the location of the `mini.iso` image
+  - Click the small CD/DVD icon next to the "Optical Drive" drop-down list and select the location of the `mini.iso` image

   - Click "OK"